Types Of Cable Glands And Their Applications

 - Manufacturing material of the gland

 For performing different cable management in the system, the cable glands have to perform several functions as they have to provide earthing, grounding, bonding, insulation and strain relief.
-They help in sealing the cables that pass through the bulkheads of gland plates.
-It is majorly used as a sealing device that protects the enclosures of the electrical equipment.
+They help seal the cables that pass through the bulkheads of gland plates (majorly used as a sealing device that protects the enclosures of the electrical equipment).
 Cable glands have different aspects and applications such as:

 Plastic cable glands are in applications that require saltwater resistance as plastic makes the cable gland salt water-resistant and resistant to weaker acids and grease.
 Brass cable glands are mostly for controlling devices, measuring devices, machinery and within medical equipment.
 The plastic cable glands terminate electrical cables by ensuring that they are attached and secured to the equipment where sealed.
-A seal is to maintain the connection, which also helps in keeping out dust and moisture.
+A seal maintains a connection, which keeps dust and moisture out.

 Click here to get a quote now!